-2. The terms employed by the laws received interpretation by Russian superior courts
+2. The terms employed in the Russian laws received interpretation by Russian superior courts

-Interpretation given to the laws in question by superior courts of the Russian Federation ought to have had the legal uncertainty surrounding the terms propaganda and homosexuality, had there been any, regarded as altogether removed.
+Interpretation given to the Russian laws in question by superior courts of the Russian Federation ought to have had the legal uncertainty surrounding the terms propaganda and homosexuality, had there been any, regarded as altogether removed.